 - 4. Remove those unnecessary pop-ups or newsletter sign-ups as it distracts viewer’s

-A simple content that engages reader can make your website go viral, with a simple word-of-mouth even without the hashtag(#).
+A simple content that engages readers can make your website go viral, with simple word-of-mouth even without the hashtag(#).

-3. Call-to-Action – Although the main aim of #ice bucket challenge is to gather donation and put up a fight against ALS, but it does not ask users to buy or share their personal information prior to participation.
+3. Call-to-Action – Although the main aim of the #ice bucket challenge is to gather donations and put up a fight against ALS, it does not ask users to buy or share their personal information prior to participation.
 The only thing it populates is “pour ice water, get soaked or donate to fight ALS.”

 - 1. An Amazing Blog